|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Crashed January 16, 1944 at 10:30am

-On January 16, 1944 one of twenty-one B-25s that took off from 17 Mile Drome (Durand) near Port Moresby at 7:45am armed with 300 lb. bombs on mission 16-B over Cape Croisilles to Cape Gourd.
-Over Nadzab, the formation was met by an escort of P-38 Lightnings.
-At 9:45am the formation arrived over Cape Croisilles and began a barge sweep along the north coast of New Guinea.
-Over the target, the weather was light cloud.
-The B-25s strafed native huts and plantations.
+On January 16, 1944 at 7:45am took off from 17 Mile Drome (Durand) near Port Moresby piloted by 1st Lt Ralph E. Freek on armed with 300 pound bombs as one of twenty-one B-25s on a barge sweep (Mission 16-B) between Cape Croisilles to Cape Gourd on the north coast of New Guinea.
+Reaching the Nadzab area, the formation rendezvoused with escorting P-38 Lightnings.
+At 9:45am the formation arrived over Cape Croisilles and began a barge sweep along coast and strafed native huts and plantations.
+Over the target area, the weather was light cumulus clouds.

-Over Cape Gourdon, seven B-25s from the 822nd Bombardment Squadron headed south and were intercepted by six Ki-43-II Oscars from the 59th Sentai.
+Over Cape Gourdon, seven B-25s from the 822nd Bombardment Squadron (822nd BS) headed south and were intercepted by six Ki-43-II Oscars from the 59th Sentai.
 At this time, this B-25 was the No. 5 plane in the second flight and was targeted by the fighters.
-Pilot Freek attempted a diving evasive maneuver.
+To evade their attacks, pilot Freek attempted a diving maneuver.
 Other B-25s observed pieces of this aircraft falling away.
-At 10:30am, last seen by the other B-25s in the formation between Bunabun Harbor and Uligan Harbor trailing smoke.
+At 10:30am, last seen between Bunabun Harbor and Uligan Harbor trailing smoke.
 When this bomber failed to return, the entire crew was declared Missing In Action (MIA).

 Recovery of Remains

-This B-25 crashed near Aber village near Uligan Harbor at roughly Lat 5.01° Long 145.40° into coconut plantation.
+This B-25 crashed into a coconut plantation near Aber inland from Uligan Harbor (Ulingen) at roughly Lat 5.01° Long 145.40°.

 Colin Jermy recalls from 1979: